KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 These System Calls form the **API** (Application Programming Interface) between the higher-level software/applications in user mode (what you will typically write) and the lower-level features and hardware in kernel mode.

 ## Linux

 Since there are many OSes, we can of course not discuss them all.
 Most are however very similar in concept and in the basic systems they provide.
 As such, we will mainly focus on explaining these basic mechanisms in this course (see above).

 Still, to be able to get some hands-on experience with these systems, we need to choose one OS: the **Linux OS**.
 We do this because it is a very advanced and stable OS that is used extensively worldwide, and because it is open source (meaning that, unlike Windows and MacOS, we can view all the code in the kernel and even change it).

-The Linux kernel almost never comes on its own but is packaged in a distribution (a.k.a. a "distro").
-Such a distro is the combination of various pieces of software and the linux kernel.
-A distro can for example include a Graphical User Interface (GUI) layer, Web browsers, file management programs etc. As such, there is a large number of Linux distributions available, which mainly differ in the additional software they provide on top of the Linux kernel (which is pretty much the same across distros).
+The Linux kernel, available at [kernel.org](https://kernel.org/), almost never comes on its own but is packaged in a distribution (a.k.a. a "distro").
+Such a distro is the combination of various pieces of software and the linux kernel itself.
+A distro can for example include a Graphical User Interface (GUI) layer, Web browsers, file management programs etc.

+As such, there is a large number of Linux distributions available, which mainly differ in the additional software they provide on top of the Linux kernel (which is pretty much the same across distros).
 Which one to pick was (and probably is) the start of multiple programmer wars, as everyone has their own preference.
 Our recommendation is to take into consideration what you want to use it for.
 For example when using Linux on a Web server, you probably don't need a full GUI or a Web browser, which is different from when you want to use it as your main OS on your laptop.

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/1/1b/Linux_Distribution_Timeline.svg" title="source: Wikimedia" >}}